PacktPublishing/Mastering-ROS-for-Robotics-Programming-Third-edition/README.md

 Currently, he is an Assistant Professor at the University of Naples Federico II.
 He is also a member of PRISMA Lab where he is involved in different research projects focused on industrial and service robotics in which he has developed several ROS-based applications integrating robot perception and control.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801071024">https://packt.link/free-ebook/9781801071024 </a> </p>